Wine List Design and Staff Training

-Before my career as a distributor I worked in a number of 'hatted' restaurants and quickly discovered my passion for wine and became a "Sommelier".
-Here are the main mistakes I have made along the way...
+Before my career as a Wine Distributor I worked in a number of 'hatted' restaurants and quickly discovered my passion for wine and became a "Sommelier".
+Here are the my top five wine list mistakes I have made along the way...

-Not so long ago there was a backlash against the success of Marlborough Sauvignon Blanc and I know a few Sommeliers who refused to list these wines.
+2. Choose wines for your customers and not just yourself - Not so long ago there was a backlash against Marlborough Sauvignon Blanc and I know a few Sommeliers who refused to list these wines.
 The simple fact is that if you think you know better and deny customers what they want, they will go elsewhere.

-Support your locals - Tourists who visit your restaurant want to support local wineries.
+3. Support your locals - Tourists and locals who visit your restaurant want to support local wineries.
 Remember shipping wines around the world adds 15% to their cost and reduces their value.

-Support small wineries and distributors - By listing wines sold by the larger wineries / distributors you have to be careful of where else it is sold. your competitor might have similar list down the road.
-Or if a customer sees a wine on your list and pulls out his phone to price check it and finds it 70% cheaper online then it makes the restaurant look over priced.
+4. Support small wineries and distributors - By listing brands sold by commercial wineries you have to be careful of where else they are sold and at what price?
+If a customer sees a wine on your list and pulls out his phone and finds it 70% cheaper online then the restaurant looks over priced.

-I hope you found this short blog entertaining and maybe even educational.
-Kingfisher wines is always available to support its partners with wine list advise if asked.
+I hope you found this short blog entertaining and maybe even helpful.
+Kingfisher wines is always available to support its partners with wine list advise if ever asked.